Are You Choosing Good Food and Drinks for Exercising?

 - Brown Rice

-Should I exercise after I eat a main meal (breakfast, lunch, dinner)?
+Should I exercise after eating a main meal (breakfast, lunch, or dinner)?

 - Bananas